cyberark/cyberark-conjur-cli/CONTRIBUTING.md

   Note environments used to pack the binary should not be the same environment to run the tests!

-- Backwards compatibility - deploy DAP v5.6.3 and OSS v1.2.0 servers and
+- Backwards compatibility - deploy Conjur Enterprise v5.6.3 and OSS v1.2.0 servers and
   [run the integration test](#running-tests-outside-of-a-containerized) from each supported platform.

 ### Perform security scan

 Scan the project for vulnerabilities.

-### Create release artifacts

-Currently, packing the client into an executable is a manual process.
-For Linux and Windows, you will need to pack the client using the different VMs we have available to us.
-For macOS, you will need to use your local machine.
-See the below section _How to create release artifacts_ for detailed information on how to create CLI binaries.

-### Sign artifacts

-Sign and notarize the artifacts.

 ### Update the version, CHANGELOG, and NOTICES